Mini Stroke Recovery and Prophylaxis with Biofeedback

 Understanding Stress, Adaptation, and Recovery in Training

-To reach higher performance levels in sports, it is essential to understand that well-designed and integrated rest periods are crucial.
+To achieve higher performance levels in sports, it is essential to understand that well-designed, integrated rest periods are crucial.
 Recovery after training is considered an integral part of the training methodology.
-Performance will not improve if there is a lack of optimal recovery.
+Performance will not improve without optimal recovery.
 Problems occur when the demands are so frequent that the body cannot adapt.
-This means the body will continuously be under sympathetic domination during rest and activity.
+This means the body will remain continuously under sympathetic dominance during rest and activity.

-Most athletes and sports science personnel understand the importance of recovery after exercise, defined as the return of body homeostasis after training to pre-training or near pre-training levels.
+Most athletes and sports science personnel understand the importance of recovery after exercise, defined as the return of the body to homeostasis after training to pre-training or near-pre-training levels.

 The Role of Recovery and Its Impact on Performance

 Without monitoring recovery after exercise, fatigue can build up and become excessive before competition.
 This buildup reduces athletic performance and may even lead to overtraining syndrome.
-The overtraining syndrome occurs when training stress is too high, and recovery is insufficient, causing fatigue and decreased performance.
+Overtraining syndrome occurs when training stress is too high and recovery is insufficient, leading to fatigue and decreased performance.

 Heart rate variability in athletes performance: Train-Recover-Perform

 Every training session stresses the body and disturbs homeostasis and ANS modulation.
-These changes in ANS activity manifest as increased sympathetic activity or decreased parasympathetic activity, which reflects in HRV parameters.
+These changes in ANS activity manifest as increased sympathetic or decreased parasympathetic activity, reflected in HRV parameters.
 One crucial aspect of recovery is sleep, during which parasympathetic activity should dominate.
 However, an optimal recovery state typically features parasympathetic (vagal) predominance of the ANS, regardless of the time of day.

 HRV as a Noninvasive Tool for Monitoring Recovery

 Various parameters can be used to measure post-exercise recovery (VO2 max, creatine kinase, C-reactive protein, plasma cortisol, blood leukocyte, myeloperoxidase protein level, and glutathione status).
 However, these methods are mostly invasive, time-consuming, and expensive for everyday use.
-Accordingly, the importance of a noninvasive, easy, and affordable method to evaluate recovery is obvious.
-Thus, HRV technology is increasingly used to evaluate the status and level of recovery.
+Accordingly, the importance of a noninvasive, easy, and affordable method to evaluate recovery is evident.
+Thus, HRV technology is increasingly used to assess the status and level of recovery.

 Long-term high-intensity training sessions gradually decrease the parasympathetic component of HRV, which increases during the rest of the period.
 The sympathetic component demonstrates the opposite tendency.